gjbex/Fortran-MOOC/docs/pointers.md

 An interesting use case of the use of pointers to procedures is the creation of an array of procedures.
 Since this can not be done directly, the pointers to procedures need to be "packed" into a user defined type.
-The follwing code fragments illustrate this.
+The following code fragments illustrate this.

 The  intent is to benchmark a number of functions that have the same interface